cp2k/cp2k/docs/methods/properties/optical/index.md

 intensities of spectral lines observed in absorption and emission spectra.

 The excitation energies $\Omega_n$ can be computed using various theoretical approaches.
-Two commonly used methods are Linear-Response Time-Dependent Density Functional Theory (LR-TDDFT) and the linear-response *GW*/Bethe-Salpeter Equation (*GW*/BSE) approach.
+Two commonly used methods are linear-response Time-Dependent Density Functional Theory (LR-TDDFT) and the linear-response *GW*/Bethe-Salpeter Equation (*GW*/BSE) approach.
 Both methods can be formulated using Casida's equation